-Gillings Visiting Professors are invited or competitively selected from think tanks, businesses, non-profit organizations, and academia in order to devote their time, expertise, and leadership towards key projects that enhance the mission of the school.
-These professorships are funded through the 2007 Gillings gift.
+Gillings Experts in Residence are invited or competitively selected from think tanks, businesses, non-profit organizations, and academia in order to devote their time, expertise, and leadership towards key projects that enhance the mission of the school.
+These professorships are funded through the 2007 Gillings Gift.

 Leah M. Devlin, DDS, MPH

-Leah Devlin has been a Gillings Visiting Professor since 2009 and is a Professor at the UNC Gillings School of Global Public Health.
-She works with faculty, students and staff to effectively talk with state leaders and residents about the many ways that Gillings can and does serve North Carolina.
-In addition, Devlin is a consultant to the Research Triangle Institute, International (RTI).
+Leah Devlin was extremely effective in her role from 2009-2023 as Gillings Practitioner in Residence at the Gillings School of Global Public Health.
+During her tenure, she worked with faculty, students and staff to effectively talk with state leaders and residents about the many ways that Gillings can and does serve North Carolina.
+In addition, Devlin was a consultant to the Research Triangle Institute, International (RTI).
 Devlin has served as North Carolina’s State Health Director from 2001 to 2009 and as the Local Health Director for Wake County Health Department for ten years.
 Devlin currently serves on the Centers for Disease Control and Prevention Foundation Board and the Robert Wood Johnson Foundation Board.
 She is a Past-President of the Association of State and Territorial Health Directors.
 Her honors include the UNC’s Distinguished Alumni Award.
 Devlin earned her bachelor’s, dental and master’s degree in public health at UNC Chapel Hill.